QubesOS/qubes-doc/user/security-in-qubes/vm-sudo.md

 --------------------------------------------------------

 While the Qubes developers support the statement above, some Qubes users may wish to enable user/root isolation in VMs anyway.
-We do not support it in any of our packages, but of course nothing is preventing the user from modifying his or her own system.
+We do not support this in any of our packages, but of course nothing is preventing a user from modifying his or her own system.
-A list of steps to do so is provided at [Qubes community, Replacing passwordless root with a dom0 prompt ](https://github.com/Qubes-Community/Contents/blob/master/docs/security/replacing-passwordless-root-with-dom0-prompt.md) **without any guarantee of safety, accuracy, or completeness.
+A list of steps to do so is provided in the [Qubes community guide, Replacing passwordless root with a dom0 prompt ](https://forum.qubes-os.org/t/replacing-passwordless-root-with-a-dom0-prompt/19074) **without any guarantee of safety, accuracy, or completeness.
 Proceed at your own risk.
 Do not rely on this for extra security.**